 What separates Reels from other Instagram content is that users see Reels from every Instagram account via the Reels tab, as opposed to only Reels from accounts they follow.

 In addition to Reels, consider using Instagram Live.
-This feature gets you in front of many people through live streaming content.
+This feature gets you in front of many people through live-streaming content.

-15. Appel to the Instagram Algorithm
+15. Appeal to the Instagram Algorithm

 The Instagram algorithm determines which content experiences the highest level of visibility on the platform.
 Instagram actually uses a combination of multiple algorithms, processes, and classifiers to help choose which content people see.